Princh

 Princh is a Danish software company, which is headquartered in Aarhus, Denmark.
 Founded in 2015, Princh develops cloud printing and electronic payment products.
-The company is headquartered in the city of Aarhus, which is in the country of Denmark.
+The company is headquartered in the city of Aarhus.

 While utilizing a smartphone or web app, users can locate a nearby printer to their current location, get directions to access said printer, and/or authorize a print and pay for the print job in question.
 The product is available as a native mobile apps for Android and iOS, as well as on web and desktop products for businesses and libraries.
 The app connects a network of printer owners and users around the world.
 Princh supports an array of printable files.

 History

 The company was founded in 2015.
 The company is currently based in the southern part of Aarhus.
 The Princh printing service was officially launched on June 23, 2015.

 Currently, Princh is available as a service in a multitude of locations such as print shops, libraries, hotels, or universities.
 Princh is a popular printing and payment product among libraries and can among other places be found in Denmark, Sweden, Norway, Germany, United Kingdom, United States, and Canada.